munich-quantum-toolkit/qecc/docs/CodeSwitching.md

 ## Basic Usage

 Let's look at how to use the `MinimalCodeSwitchingCompiler` to analyze a simple quantum circuit.
-We start by defining the gate sets supported by our two hypothetical codes.
+Assume the two codes in question are the 2D and 3D color codes, which have transversal gate sets $\{H, CX\}$ and $\{T, CX\}$, respectively.

 ```{code-cell} ipython3
 from qiskit import QuantumCircuit